-This custom-designed bird feeder is constructed entirely of bamboo with two tunnels for bird feed, and landing branches.
+This custom-designed bird feeder is made entirely of bamboo with two tunnels for bird feed, and landing branches.

 Trading Exotic Birds of Prey for Backyard Birds

-We were struck by this amazing feeder, and meeting the man who introduced the neotropical Harpy Eagle to the world so many years ago.
+We were struck by this amazing feeder, and meeting the man responsible for introducing the neotropical Harpy Eagle to the world so many years ago.

-A man who once discovered wildlife all over the world and was now was perfectly content with enjoying the same birds that you and I enjoy in our backyards.
+A man whose passion was discovering wildlife all over the world was perfectly content with watching the same birds that you and I enjoy seeing in our backyards.